FLAMEGPU/FLAMEGPU2/README.md

 1. `FLAMEGPU2_INC_DIR` This should be set to the `\include` directory of the main FLAMEGPU2 directory.
 2. `CUDA_PATH` This may be set when installing CUDA, however if it does not exist or has been changed this then it **must** point to the CUDA installation folder of the CUDA version used to compile FLAMEGPU (e.g. the one detected by CMake).

+### Creating your own project using FLAME GPU 2
+You should use the [FLAME GPU 2 template project](https://github.com/FLAMEGPU/FLAMEGPU2_example_template).
+This provides a simple standalone example with CMake files ready to build a model using FLAME GPU 2.